Francois-v3/CDNBoxd/README.md

     "weights": measurment weight by country (percentage), ex: { "FR": 50, "default": 100 },
   },

+  "varnishmetricsoutput": optional, defaults to "log".
+If "log" a log record is isuued each 10s.
+If "status" a
+               log record is issued for each call to /cdn/status and results are included in status response.
-  "varnishmetrics": {  // optional
+  "varnishmetrics":   // optional
-    "es_name": "varnish_name", define a varnish metric. varnish_name is the varnishstat entry name. es_name
-               is the json name sent to ES.
+    "es_name": "varnish_name", define a varnish numeric metric. varnish_name is the varnishstat entry name. es_name is the json name sent to ES.
+If varnish_name is not present, -1 value will be set.
     ...
   },
   "tlsticketkeys": { // if present, compute TLS ticket keys file for Haproxy (bind's option tls-ticket-keys).